MenendezON/OOP-school-library/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 PostgreSQL <a name="about-project"></a>
+# 📖 OOP school libraryL <a name="about-project"></a>

 **[OOP school library]** is a simple ruby project, starting by create three classes, Person, Student and Teacher are inherents to Person with an extra parameter for each children class.
+This project has been extended by three other classes: Book, Rental and Classroom.

 ## 🛠 Built With <a name="built-with"></a>